Sarah-Bue/lonely-galaxy/README.md

 - Responsiveness

     - [Am I Responsive?](http://ami.responsivedesign.is/#) was used to check responsiveness of all pages across different devices.

-    - [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to check responsiveness of all pages on different screen sizes.

     - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to test responsiveness in different screen sizes during the development process.